Marinofull/marinofull.github.io/index.md

 ###

 Just a crazy developer who strive to be lazy.
-I'm a **vim** addicted and a completly linux xiita.
-I have a cople of years as a student of computer science lerning new technologies and challenging myself.
+I'm a **vim** addicted and a completely Linux xiita.
+I have a couple of years as a student of computer science leaning new technologies and challenging myself.

 - Twitter: [@marinofull](//twitter.com/marinofull)
 - Email: intmarinoreturn0{at}gmail{dot}com

 ### Skills

-As I'm a linux user and focused on automate everything possible and stay as long as possible in the terminal, those are the skills I most grew up.
+As I'm a Linux user and focused on automate everything possible and stay as long as possible in the terminal, those are the skills I most grew up.

 #### Vim